Isle of Wight Guru

 "Excuse me, have you seen the rest of my train?"

-29. Museums and ARtsy stuff
+28. Museums and ARtsy stuff

 • Dimbola Lodge in Freshwater Bay is a photographic museum with tea rooms and a statue of Jimi Hendrix.
+It's modestly sized but we enjoyed the dressing up section.

 • The Quay Arts Centre in Newport often has displays from local artists.
+Monkton Arts in Ryde is an artsy café with an art gallery.

 • Brighstone is a village (albeit a large one), so the fact that it has its own museum about local life is pretty remarkable.
 It is run by volunteers and is pretty quaint, so don't expect an IMAX cinema out the back and multi-million pound exhibitions sponsored by oil companies.
 Still, I'm sure they would appreciate visitors dropping in more than a huge great museum would, and the handful of reviews are positive.
 Opening hours are limited but it is open all year round.

 • Cowes hosts the famous Cowes Week and it's also home to the Classic Boat Museum or the 'Boat Museum and Restorations workshop' to give it its proper title.
 On the other side of the river in East Cowes is the separately housed Classic Boat Museum Gallery.
-It is a relatively small museum (entry is £4 at the time of writing) which shows off sailing and powerboats.
+It is a relatively small museum (entry is £4 at the time of writing), which shows off sailing and powerboats.
 The Gallery is an extra £1 if you buy a combined ticket.

 30. The Isle of Wight Guru Car Park Tour